-Turning to the letter to the Executive Committee letter to the Board of Trustees, a brief discussion took place before a motion was made to endorse the Executive Committee letter and to invite senators not in attendance to add their name to it.
+Turning to the letter to the Board of Trustees, a brief discussion took place before a motion was made to endorse the Executive Committee letter and to invite senators not in attendance to add their name to it.

 The motion was seconded and passed unanimously.
 After the vote was taken another brief discussion took place regarding a boycott of the Board of Trustees, as a more powerful way to send a message.
 The vote to endorse the letter carried and it will be sent out to the full Faculty Senate.